 a. make best efforts to establish contact with the fishing vessel by radio, by the appropriate International Code of Signals or by other accepted means of alerting the vessel;

-b. provide the information to identify itself as an Authorised Inspection Vessel - name, registration number, international radio call sign, Authority of the Inspection Vessel, and contact frequency;
+b. provide the information to identify itself as an Authorised Inspection Vessel: name, registration number, international radio call sign, Authority of the Inspection Vessel, and contact frequency;

 c. communicate to the master of the vessel its intention to board and inspect the vessel under the authority of the Commission and pursuant to these procedures; and